 Slovakia was among the first countries that implemented radical measures against spread of the coronavirus.
 Thanks to these quick steps of our government Slovakia is ranking on the top places of the health safest countries in Europe for COVID-19.

-Slovakia has opened its borders to citizens of these “safe countries”.
+Slovakia has open borders to citizens of these “safe countries”.
 You can find list of them HERE.
 However a rearrangement of this system is currently being considered.

 Upon arrival from other countries, it is necessary for to prove a negative test for COVID-19 disease to the relevant regional public health office in the Slovak Republic, which must be registered immediately.
 Subsequently, those arriving remain in home isolation.
 The relevant regional public health office in the Slovak Republic authorizes these persons to take the COVID-19 test on the 5th day after their arrival at the earliest.
 If the test result is negative, the home isolation will end.
 This ends the obligation of state quarantine.

 It is currently possible to fly from and to Bratislava from these destinations.

 The latest measures for mass public events:

 The Public Health Authority banned any and all public events of cultural, sport, social and/or other nature.
 All public events are forbidden (except for weddings, baptisms and funerals, with a limitation of one person per 15 square meters indoors and 2-metre distance outdoors, the number of participants is not limited).